kubernetes/community/keps/sig-cloud-provider/0013-build-deploy-ccm.md

 It should be generally possible for cloud providers to determine where a controller runs and even over-ride specific controller functionality.
 Please note that if a cloud provider exercises this possibility it is up to that cloud provider to keep their custom controller conformant to the K8s/K8s standard.
 This means any controllers may be run in either KCM or CCM.
-As an example the NodeIpamController, will be shared acrosss K8s/K8s and K8s/cloud-provider-gce, both in the short and long term.
+As an example the NodeIpamController, will be shared across K8s/K8s and K8s/cloud-provider-gce, both in the short and long term.
 Currently it needs to take a cloud provider to allow it to do GCE CIDR management.
 We could handle this by leaving the cloud provider interface with the controller manager framework code.
 The GCE controller manager could then inject the cloud provider for that controller.
 For everyone else (especially the KCM) NodeIpamController is